ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 ### Quotient of Powers

-The Quotient of Powers Property is very similar to the Product of Powers Property, except it uses quotients instead of products, as you might have guessed.
+The Quotient of Powers Property is very similar to the Product of Powers Property, except, as you probably guessed, it involves quotients instead of products.

 ### Power to a Power